If you’re visiting St Lucia soon then you might have heard that St Lucia has volcanoes. Is it true?

 A couple of hundred yards down from the Sulfur Springs, you’ll find the mud bath.

-The water here is hot but it is cool enough for tourists to enter and have a bath.
-Before getting into the water you’ll be able to cover yourself in the mud then wash it off as you enter the water.
+The water here is really hot but it is cool enough to enter and have a bath.
+Before getting into the water I covered myself in mud then washed it off in the water.

 Some people in St Lucia claim that the mud has medicinal properties.